gandrein/coding_styles/README.md

 ##### Type Names
 * Type names start with a capital letter and have a capital letter for each new word, with no underscores (this is applicable to acronyms as well).
-* The names of all types — classes, structs, type aliases, enums, and type template parameters — have the same naming convention.
+* The names of all types — `classes, structs, type aliases, enums`, and type template parameters — have the same naming convention.

 ##### Variable Names
 * The names of variables (including function parameters) and data members are all lowercase, with underscores between words (this is applicable to acronyms as well).